aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/slide/getthumbnail/_index.md

 ## Remarks

+Deprecated
+:   Use GetImage(IRenderingOptions options, float scaleX, float scaleY) method instead.
+The method will be removed after release of version 24.7.

-The following example shows how to converting slides With notes and comments to Images using C#.
+The following example shows how to converting slides With notes and comments to [Images](../../images/) using C#.
 ```cpp
 auto pres = System::MakeObject<Presentation>(u"PresentationNotesComments.pptx");